 Who are they for?

 - Android users.
-While you could argue that the W1 chip in the AirPods is worth the price tag, Android users can’t benefit from it anyway.
+While you could argue that the W1 chip in the AirPods (or the H1 in the newer models) is worth the price tag, Android users can’t benefit from it anyway.
 In that case, the Soundcore Liberty Air get the job done.

 How’s the build quality of the Anker Soundcore Liberty Air?

-I’m not going to sugarcoat this, these are knockoff Airpods—but that’s not a bad thing.
+I’m not going to sugarcoat this, these look like knockoff AirPods—but that’s not a bad thing.
 Basically, everything I found appealing about the AirPods is here too.
 The case is small enough to fit in the palm of your hand and easy to slide in your pocket thanks to rounded off edges and slick plastic build.
 Up front are three LED lights so you know how much battery is left, and it magnetically snaps shut too.
 Best of all, they’re matte black.
 Well, at least the case is.
+They also come in all-white if you’d rather that style too.

 Basically, the build of the earbuds embodies everything that I hate about cheap electronics.
 Still, you couldn’t tell just by looking at the charging case, which is damn near perfect.
 The only problem I have with the charging case is that when I swapped the silicone ear tips that came with the Anker Soundcore Liberty Air to my own memory foam tips, the case wouldn’t close properly which is a bummer for anyone hoping to get better isolation with a good set of ear tips.
 The bright side is that the Soundcore Liberty Air ‘buds are IPX5 certified against liquid and sweat, so if you’re bringing these to the gym you shouldn’t have to worry too much about damaging them.